IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 }
 ```

-#### Optout
+#### Successful Response With Opt-Out

-If the user has opted out, the response is successful but a new advertising token is not returned.
-Instead, the following response is returned:
+If the user has opted out, the response is successful but a new UID2 token is not returned.
+The following example shows a decrypted opt-out response:

 ```json
 {